Also known as: ring transition, ring transitions, false-grip transition, ring transition drill, ring pull-to-top

 What are the benefits of the Muscle-Up Transition?

-What are common mistakes when practicing the Muscle-Up Transition?
+What common mistakes should I avoid with the Muscle-Up Transition?